 Myles Hancock, MSc, Research Assistant

 Myles holds a Bachelor of Arts degree in Psychology from the University of British Columbia and a Masters degree from the Department of Pediatrics from the University of Alberta.
 His research interests include pediatric care, oncology and adverse events reporting.

 Daniela Junqueira, PhD, Postdoctoral Research Fellow

-Daniela Junqueira is a methods expert and outcomes researcher with a particular interest in systematic reviews and methodology development involving adverse effects in healthcare research.
+Daniela Junqueira is a methods expert and outcomes researcher with a particular interest in systematic reviews and adverse outcomes in clinical research.
 She holds a master's degree and a PhD in Pharmaceutical Sciences with a focus on Epidemiology and Pharmacoepidemiology.
-Daniela’s research interests include methodological guidance in the design, conduct, analysis and reporting within systematic reviews and Cochrane reviews.
-She is a co-convenor of the Cochrane Adverse Effects Methods Group with an emphasis on risk of bias, research reporting, and adverse outcomes in clinical research.
+Daniela is a co-convenor of the Cochrane Adverse Effects Methods Group with an emphasis on risk of bias and methodology guidance regarding harmful outcomes in healthcare research.